 The role of the neuronal circuits in the central amygdala (CeA), a vital player in the motivational system, in social interaction is largely unknown.
 Our recent results implicate the neuronal circuits in the CeA that are defined by their long-range projections in social interaction.
 Earlier results from our lab and others have implicated the CeA in food motivation.
 Here, we plan to differentiate the neuronal circuits involved in processing social and food rewards in order to identify circuits specifically dedicated to processing social stimuli.
 Identifying such circuits opens up a new avenue for developing rescue strategies to address impaired social behaviors by manipulating the activity of these circuits.
-The project involves behavioral testing of mice and connectivity analysis of neuronal circuits activated by food and social rewards.
+The project involves behavioral testing of mice and assessing the function of neuronal circuits in the CeA in response to food and social rewards.